Free Startup Tool

 What Is Equity Dilution and Why Does It Matter?

 Equity dilution is one of the most critical concepts for startup founders and early-stage investors to understand.
 When a company raises capital by issuing new shares, the ownership percentage of existing shareholders decreases proportionally.
 This reduction in percentage ownership is called dilution.
-According to Y Combinator's fundraising guide, understanding dilution mechanics is essential for founders to make informed decisions about when and how much capital to raise.
+According to Y Combinator's fundraising guide, founders should aim to give up as little as 10% per round where possible, treat 20% as standard, and avoid rounds above 25% dilution — guidance that still matches Carta's 2024-2025 market data.

 The fundamental principle of dilution is straightforward: when new shares enter the cap table, each existing share represents a smaller fraction of the total company.
 However, dilution is not inherently negative.
 If raising capital enables faster growth and higher valuations, founders may end up with a smaller percentage of a much larger pie.
 This is often called "accretive dilution" - where the value of your shares increases despite owning a smaller percentage.
 Use our pre-money valuation calculator to model different valuation scenarios.